 Rebel Queens is out to have a good time and will take you along for the wild ride.
 Established in 2011, Rebel Queens is a hard-working all-female rock 'n' roll band based in Minneapolis, Minnesota.
-The band was formed by Tiffany Christine Beamer (Lead Vocals) after drawing deep inspiration from the 70's all-girl band, The Runaways.
-Rebel Queens has been a constantly evolving project blending a variety of vintage rock tracks from Led Zeppelin to Aerosmith, Heart, AC/DC, Joan Jett and Janis Joplin with original music influenced by them.
-The current lineup is Tiffany Christine Beamer (Lead Vox), Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Kelsey Wyrd (Bass/Vox).
+The band was formed by Tiffany Christine Beamer (Lead Vocals) after drawing inspiration from the 70's all-girl band, The Runaways.
+Rebel Queens has been a constantly evolving project blending vintage rock tracks in the vein of Led Zeppelin, Aerosmith, Heart, AC/DC, Joan Jett, and Janis Joplin with original music influenced by them.
+The current lineup features Tiffany Christine Beamer (Lead Vox), Danielle Pearson (Drums/Vox), Kelly Hooey (Lead Guitar), Katie Wyrd (Guitar/Vox), and Kelsey Wyrd (Bass/Vox).

-A Rebel Queens show is a fully immersive experience with action-packed sets including classic rock covers paired with music written by the band.
+A Rebel Queens live show is a fully immersive experience.
 Their energetic and passionate stage presence pours in to each song on their set list with soaring-yet-gritty vocals, wailing guitar solos, tight harmonies, and smooth grooves.
-Whether performing a solo all-nighter in a small town dive or a large festival alongside national acts, whether interpreting a classic or performing an original, Rebel Queens consistently performs with intensity that keeps you hangin' on until the very last note.
+Whether performing a solo all-nighter in a small town dive or a large festival alongside national acts, whether interpreting a classic tune or performing an original, Rebel Queens consistently performs with intensity that keeps you hangin' on through the very last note.

 After a good amount of arm twisting by fans, Rebel Queens decided to record the songs that they "accidentally" wrote and had been performing live.
 In 2017, the band's first original EP, It's Reigning Rock 'N' Roll, was born.
 They launched their first single "Waiting Up For You," earning the band radio airplay on several Minnesota radio stations.
-The latest Rebel Queens EP, Wild Ride, was released on CD (available at Know Name Records, Minneapolis) and all digital platforms on August 30th, 2019.
-The tracks on Wild Ride weave powerful vocals and impressive instrumentation along with lyrics that speak to the significance of music and finding your place in the universe.
-Each song is drenched in the poetic thoughts of an off-beat late-night bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
+The latest Rebel Queens EP, Wild Ride, was released on CD and digital platforms on August 30th, 2019.
+The tracks on Wild Ride weave powerful vocals and impressive instrumentation with lyrics that speak to the significance of music and finding your place in the universe.
+Each song is drenched in the poetic thoughts of an off-beat late-night-bar-dwelling musician that thrives on cynically discussing philosophical and existential matters.
 It's a Wild Ride to the other side, but music soothes the soul.